Bulking Season - What's a Healthy Bulking Diet Plan?

 When you have worked out your daily calorie expenditure, say 3000, you next need to try and hit that number for 2-3 weeks.
 We call this a maintenance stage.
 It preps you for either a bulking or a cutting season and should be done at the swap over the point of both.

 After you have nailed those exact calories for 2-3 weeks and feel you have it dialed in, you should aim to add around 500-800 calories during your bulk.
 In reverse, you would reduce by 500-800 calories for a cutting season.
 Simple, right?

 As a rule, you should always spread your meals over at least 5 different mealtimes.
 For me, 7 is the optimum number of meals in a day.

 When creating a diet plan, your first focus will be calorie control, and second to that is your Macronutrients.
 There are 3 macronutrients and a range of micronutrients.
-As a beginner, I would advise focusing on dialing in your macros before you even start looking at your micros.
+As a beginner, I would advise focusing on dialing in your macros before you even start looking at your micros (micronutrients).

-Macronutrients are split into three: Protein, Carbohydrates, and Fats.
+Macronutrients are split into three: Proteins, Carbohydrates, and Fats.

 All of your food has a composition of one or more of these macros.
 Chicken, for example, is pure protein, brown bread, mainly carbohydrates and olives, and almost 100% fat.